aviuxd/searchadmin/README.md

 ## OSISoft Search Admin ##

 This project was created as a design prototype for Search Administration page for OSISoft Search tool.
+Overall uses Bootstrap for generating layout.

 ### Dashboard ###